 Even though maggots are a prime source of food for creatures such as reptiles and birds, there are enough of them to survive predators, which is why there will always be flies around to bother you.

 With house flies, the larvae take approximately five days to store up enough energy for the pupal development stage.
 When they’ve had enough food, the larvae seek out dark, dry locations.
 During this stage, the maggots develop dark shells over their soft, white bodies.
 This helps to protect them from predators as they prepare for their final metamorphosis.

 Soon, the adult fly emerges from the pupa case.
 Within just a few hours, the adult fly is ready to breed.
-This short amount of time, from birth to adult, is what makes fly infestations so sudden and troublesome.
-If you are having problems with fly eggs or maggots in your home, call a pest management professional to help you clip their wings before the flies get a chance to develop.
+This short amount of time, from birth to adult, is what can sometimes make fly infestations so sudden and troublesome..